apache/apex-core/operators/dimensioncomputation/dimension_computation_store.md

 ### Configuration for Sample Predefined Use Cases
-The following configuration can be used for the predefined use case of an advertiser publisher application.
+The following configuration can be used for the predefined use case of the advertiser-publisher.

 #### Dimensions Schema Configuration
 ```json